TCL C7L Review

 • Poor digital image processing due to the use of the older MediaTek Pentonic 700 processor

-• Only two HDMI 2.1 ports, one of which is shared with the eARC channel for audio, e.g. soundbar
+• Only two HDMI 2.1 ports, one of which is shared with the eARC audio channel, e.g. a soundbar

 • Movies and series in UHD quality